shaunabanana/intrigue/README.md

 It's simple!
 * **Create notes:** Double click to create a note.
   * Enter an DOI into a note to have it automatically turned into a paper note.
+  * Double click the note again the edit.
+Or for a paper note, go to a site for PDF ;)
 * **Snap notes:** Drag one note onto another to snap them together.
 * **Connect notes:** Select a note, hold Command and click other notes to connect.
   * Click again to disconnect.